TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 where <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;$F_{pred}$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;$F_{pred}$" title="$F_{pred}$" /></a> is the number of wrong predicted lanes, <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;$N_{pred}$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;$N_{pred}$" title="$N_{pred}$" /></a> is the number of all predicted lanes. <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;$M_{pred}$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;$M_{pred}$" title="$M_{pred}$" /></a> is the number of missed ground-truth lanes in the predictions, <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;$N_{gt}$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;$N_{gt}$" title="$N_{gt}$" /></a> is the number of all ground-truth lanes.

 We also request the running time from your algorithm.
 We do not rank by running time.
 However, algorithms that are too slow (like less than 5 fps using single GPU) will be considered as no predicted lanes.

+### Prizes

+The prizes for the winners are following.
+Please review the [rules]() for conditions to receive a prize.

+1. First place prize: $ 1000
+2. Second place prize: $ 500
+3. Third place prize: $ 250

+We rank only by the `accuracy` we methioned above. `FP` and `FN` help competitors to improve their algorithm.